 Instead add in some interval training and vary those intensities and how you challenge you body DURING those miles!

 Ready to dial in your workouts and use interval training?

-Learn more about how shorter workouts using just your own bodyweight can help you lose weight and slim down!
+Learn more about how shorter workouts using just your own bodyweight can help you get lean and strong!